-Many of our everyday activities have negative environmental effects – here are the top five human activities that contribute to air pollution.
+Many of our daily activities have negative environmental consequences — here are the top five human activities that contribute to air pollution.

-It’s important to note that even everyday activities such as dry cleaning, refueling vehicles, and engaging in degreasing and painting operations can contribute to air pollution.
+Additionally, everyday actions such as dry cleaning, refueling vehicles and participating in degreasing and painting tasks also contribute to the deterioration of air quality.

 1. Agricultural Activities

 Emissions from agricultural farming outweighs all other sources of human caused air pollution.
 Nitrogen rich fertilizers and animal waste produce harmful fumes, which combine in the air with emissions from industrial facilities to form solid particles.
 One of the most harmful gasses produced from agricultural farming is ammonia, which enters the air as a gas from heavily fertilized fields and livestock waste.

 2. What Human Activities Contribute Air Pollution?
 Daily Litter

 Littering is another human activity that massively contributes to air pollution.
 Single-use plastics have become an integral part of our daily lives, and the most commonly littered items are food wrappers and plastic bottles.
 It’s not exactly safe or practical to reuse single-use plastic water bottles, but fortunately every other option is better — from recycled PET to reusable glass or metal bottles.

 Recommended read: What Makes Black Plastic an Environmental Nightmare?

 According to a study done by Keep America Beautiful, over 51 billion pieces of litter appear on US roads each year, 38 percent of which are tobacco products.
 Cigarette butts are another commonly littered item – the average cigarette butt takes up to 10 years to decompose, and they are very damaging to the environment.